Promotional image for Climbing Down 4-Week Intensives

 What you’ll get:

-• 2 1-hour Zoom sessions per week (that’s 8 meetings), for analysis, Q&A, guided discussion
+• 1 3-hour Zoom session per week (that’s 4 or 5 meetings), for analysis, Q&A, guided discussion

 • 1 1-hour one-on-one Zoom call or phone call with me, during which I’ll give you detailed feedback on your writing, and talk about burning writing-related issues